 Two school kids strike up a friendship with an orphaned puppy named Benji.
 When danger befalls them and they end up kidnapped by robbers who are in over their heads, Benji and his scruffy sidekick come to the rescue.

 A cavalry outpost in the Wild West of nineteenth century U.S. is in need of horses.
 The Captain of the outpost gets word that they're about to receive a shipment of fine Arabians.
 What he gets, is a shipment of camels.Written by

-Loosely based on actual historical events.
-In the late 1850's, the U.S. Army experimented with the use of camels in the southwestern territories, the present states of Arizona and New Mexico.
-Hi Jolly (Hadji or Haci Ali, 1828-1902) was a Syrian camel expert and driver hired by the army to help with the experiment.
-Unfortunately, the project was deterred by the Civil War and never resumed afterward.
-Hi Jolly became something of a local legend, eventually becoming a U.S. citizen and living out his remaining days in Arizona.
+Loosely based on historical events.
+In the late 1850s, the U.S. Army experimented with the use of camels in the southwestern territories, the present states of Arizona and New Mexico.
+Hi Jolly (Hadji, or Haci Ali, 1828-1902) (portrayed by Gino Conforti) was a Syrian camel expert and driver hired by the Army to help with the experiment.
+Unfortunately, the project was deterred by the Civil War, and never resumed afterward.
+Hi Jolly became something of a local legend, eventually becoming a U.S. citizen, and living out his remaining days in Arizona.
 See more »